-a Vice-President who shall be the elected Vice-President of the AHA NT;
+a Vice-President who shall be the elected Vice-President of the AHA NT; and

-a Secretary, who shall be the elected Secretary of the AHA NT; and

-a Treasurer, who shall be the elected Treasurer of the AHA NT
+a Treasurer/Secretary, who shall be the elected Treasurer/Secretary of the AHA NT

-(2) Subject to clause (3) the Secretary will be the Association’s public officer.
+(2) Subject to clause (3) the Treasurer/Secretary will be the Association’s public officer.

 (3) In the event of a vacancy of the public officer the Committee must appoint one committee member to be the Association's public officer.